-Fireplaces can be a valuable addition to any home adding warmth, interest and ambience to a space.
+Finding the best position for a fireplace will result in a valuable addition to your home adding warmth, interest and ambience to your interior or exterior space.

 As a divider

 A contemporary approach to positioning a fireplace is to use it as a divider.
 This can be effectively achieved by installing a double-sided fireplace where the flames can be seen from both rooms.
 Here, Minett Studio has installed a robust double-sided fireplace clad in Baw Baw Dry Stone separating the living and dining areas of a large barn pavilion.